easttimor/aws-incident-response/README.md

+# AWS Incident Response
-# CloudTrail Queries using Athena
+## Investigation of API activity using Athena
+## and notification of actions using EventBridge

 This project explores useful CloudTrail events that support incident response and detection of misconfigurations.
 Documenting the queries and filters used to identify these CloudTrail events helps to: